-Siegfried had a lightbulb-over-the-head moment: he hosts this fighting event every year in a private campground/wet site, and he’s in charge and can have an open bar if he jolly well likes – as long as we observe Federal and state law and have a couple of bartenders who card, and avoid modern containers to maintain the medieval ambience.
+Siegfried had a lightbulb-over-the-head moment: he hosts this fighting event every year at a private campground that allows alcohol (with certain rules of course), and he’s in charge and can have an open bar if he jolly well likes – as long as we observe Federal and state law and have a couple of bartenders who card, and avoid modern containers to maintain the medieval ambience.
 (No problem on our end, we do of all that any time we have alcohol on site.)
-Sure, this particular event has been known as a nifty little fighting event – there are armored combatants pointing weapons in various skirmish scenarios over here, and rapier fighters with pointier weapons doing their version over there; target archers exercise their devilish creativity not far away (happily pointed in the other direction).
+Sure, this particular event has been known as a nifty little fighting activity – there are armored combatants in various skirmish scenarios over here, rapier fighters with pointier weapons doing their thing over there, and target archers exercising their devilish target creativity in a field not far away.
 Highland River Melees, it was called.
-A fighting event – that could take on another aspect with a little encouragement and planning…
+A fighting event – it could take on another aspect with a little encouragement and planning…

 Set Up to Smackdown

-Medievalists know a thing or two about managing fires.
+Yes, medievalists know a thing or two about managing fires.

 I don’t know what the final sharing tally was this year.
 A team of qualified judges who aren’t barons judged the smackdown, and we brewing barons judged the populace competition.
-However, there were about 50 entries in the populace competition and only three of us to judge them.
-When the team judging the baronial entries finished, they came and took over the cordial category (thank goodness).
-We finished our work with not a minute to spare (literally) and headed straight into Court.
-Oh boy.
-We barons sit to either side of the attending Royalty, and all the Royals were there.
-We face the hall, up front where all can see.
-We hung onto the arms of our chairs and tried not to bob and weave.
-Thank goodness for straight-backed chairs with arms to grasp.
+Now, there were about 50 entries in the populace competition and only three of us to judge them.
+When the team judging the baronial entries finished, they came and took over the whole cordial category for us (thank goodness).
+We finished our work with not a minute to spare (literally) because it was time for Court.
+We barons sit to either side of the attending Royalty, and all the Royals had come specially.
+Royals and barons face the hall, up front where everyone else can see.
+We had been tasting brews for hours.
+We hung onto the arms of our chairs and tried not to sway or fall down.

-One of the Smackdown judges got a bit overwhelmed by it all.
-He stayed in the judging tent and closed his eyes for a bit. (“Seriously, only three peoples’ entries??
-Dude, you’re supposed to throw the extra out, not drink it!”
-“I know, I know.”)
-Of course, Murphy’s Law is everywhere; Mr. Unsteady got called into Court, where he had to bow and kneel and respond and smile and rise and bow again.
+One of the Smackdown judges got a bit overwhelmed by all the tasting.
+He stayed in the judging tent and lay down, closing his eyes for a bit. (“Seriously, only three peoples’ entries??
+Dude, you’re supposed to throw the extra out, not drink it!” ) Of course, Murphy’s Law is everywhere; Mr. Unsteady got called into Court to be honored, where he had to bow and kneel and respond and smile and rise and bow again.
 And then he sat down and didn’t move off his seat for hours.
-I guess we barons make some good stuff.
+I guess we make some good stuff.

 You can nod to excellent modern inventions like jockey boxes and machine-made ice and deck them out in fabric and other covers that hide the plastic as much as possible.
-Most enactor home brewers bring their brews in more-or-less period containers anyway; the wine bottle as we know it existed, it was just smaller then, there was plenty of stoneware, and the occasional really fine crystal decanter.
-OK, most of us draw the line at the 120-gallon kegs prevalent back then, call us weenies if you want.
-A medieval-style bar can be quite pretty – never mind that such a thing probably never existed in the Middle Ages.
-It requires some nimbleness from the bartenders, who have to remember what it all is, so we are pretty careful to label things (with ingredients lists for the allergic among us) and sort them by style.
+Most enactor home brewers bring their brews in more-or-less period containers anyway; the wine bottle as we know it existed, it was just smaller then.
+There was plenty of stoneware, and the occasional really fine crystal decanter.
+OK, most of us draw the line at the 120-gallon kegs that were prevalent back then, call us weenies if you want.
+A medieval-style bar can be quite pretty – never mind that such a thing as a drinks bar probably never existed in the Middle Ages.
+It requires some nimbleness from the bartenders, who have to remember what all the donated beverages are, so the brewers are pretty careful to label things (with ingredients lists for the allergic among us) and sort them by style.
 Cordials go at one end, then meads and wines, then beers.
-Above all, the bar can’t get too rowdy, because Court Is In Session a few yards away.
-Annoy the King, OR the Queen, OR the Prince, OR the Princess, and you can bet we don’t get to do this again next year!

-Usually we judge on authenticity, presentation and documentation to begin.
+Usually we judge on authenticity, presentation and documentation to begin with.
 This year those three categories were eliminated – too bad for me, since I’m really good at the research and documentation and use it to boost my score.
-The judging format went straight to the beverage, beginning with appearance and going through bouquet, alcohol balance, taste/flavor profile, sugar balance, body, and that lovely ”overall impression” – subtitled informally, “would you like another glass”?
+The judging format went straight to the beverage, beginning with appearance and going through bouquet, alcohol balance, taste/flavor profile, sugar balance, body, and that lovely category “overall impression” – subtitled informally, “would you like another glass”?
 Needless to say, during judging we can’t have another glass, we are taking in very small amounts so we can last through them all coherently – but we know that after the competition closes, there’s an open bar supporting Court and the evening meal followed by hanging out around fires together, and we judges have a jump on which beverages we would, in fact, like more of.
 Ask us for a recommendation.